Feds cite sedition in search warrant for lawyer's phone - KESQ

 The search also is a sign that the federal investigation into right-wing groups whose members took part in the January 6 insurrection continues.
 The warrant, signed by a magistrate judge in DC District Court, is dated August 30.

 The search warrant cited a host of crimes being investigated in line with other major January 6 cases, such as obstruction of Congress, conspiracy and violent entry of the Capitol.
 But it also included sedition, according to a copy of the warrant documentation provided to CNN by an associate of SoRelle.
-The Huffington Post first reported on the details of the warrant on Thursday.
+Mother Jones first reported on the details of the warrant on Thursday.

 Even though a criminal code may appear on a search warrant, it doesn’t mean it’ll lead to that charge — or any charge.
 SoRelle has not been charged with a crime.
 She wasn’t available on Thursday to comment to CNN.

-Note: CORRECTION: An earlier version of this story misattributed the outlet that first reported the details of the search warrant.
-It was Mother Jones.